rh-messaging-qe/claire/standalone-suite/README.md

 - Use the `SingleInstanceSmokeTest` and `FailoverInstancesWithDataReplicationTests` as examples about how to implement the tests.
 These classes have some important comments on it
 - The `helper` package contains useful classes which helps to create tests specially the `ArtemisJmxHelper` class
-- The `client.jms` package contains the clients implementations (currently, in an early stage)
+- The `client.jms` package contains the client implementations (currently, in an early stage)
-- Don't forget to add the initial header on new files/classes otherwise build will fail on checkstyle checks (you may configure your IDE to automatically add the header on new files)
+- Remember to add the initial header on new files/classes, otherwise the build will fail on checkstyle checks (you may configure your IDE to automatically add the header on new files)